MeLPUF: Memory-in-Logic PUF Structures for Low-Overhead IC Authentication: Implementation and Analysis

-As a measure of PUF robustness, voltage variations are also taken into account.
-In this case, the typical voltage supplied to the board is 3.3 V. We collect data for voltages between 3 V - 1.97 V and compare the signature to those of 3.3 V. The average Hamming distances are shown in the table \ref{tab:volt}.
-The average inter-HD between voltages is recorded as 7\% and the intra-HD as 2\%.
-Significant changes only begin occurring at 2.2 V when the inter-HD rose to 4\%, with the highest being 13\% at 1.97 V, the lowest the board could function.
-Above 2.2V, the variations were around 2.5\% which is a reasonable variation.
-We observe that the reliability of the PUF is not significantly affected at different voltages.
+As a measure of PUF reliability, supply voltage variations are also considered.
+In this case, the typical voltage supplied to the board is 3.3 V. We collect signatures for voltages between 3.0 V -- 2.0 V and compare the signature to those of 3.3 V. The differences in the average Hamming distances are presented in Fig. \ref{tab:volt}.
+The difference is calculated as the inter-HD values between PUF responses for different voltages for the same chip.
+We also perform the same experiments on an SRAM PUF as a comparison.
+We observe that the robustness of the PUF is not significantly affected at different voltages; thus, the hardware implementation of \melpuf demonstrates excellent performance in terms of reliability.
+Additionally, \melpuf~demonstrates excellent reliability to voltage variations than the compared SRAM PUF.